Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 2. Ask the user to start QGIS by double-clicking on the file qgis-start.bat located in the "QGIS program folder"\bin directory.

-3. The "qgis-start.bat file will - at first run - will finish the installation by automatically creating a copy of ".qgs template" directory in the user directory, create a shortcut on the desktop and generate file association between .qgs files and the new QGIS program.
+3. The "qgis-start.bat file will - at first run - finish the installation by automatically creating a copy of ".qgs_template" directory in the user directory, create a shortcut on the desktop and generate file associations between .qgs files and the new QGIS program.
 Finally, all file and directory references inside the  "qgis2.ini" file will be adapted to the new locations of QGIS program- and QGIS user-directory on the user's PC.

 4. Subsequent calls of qgis-start.bat will perform an ordinary startup of QGIS. <br>
 The installation functions described in sections 3 & 4 can be understood in detail by examining the script "qgis-prepare.bat".
 All step step in this bat-file is commented